LightDark

 75%

-of users judge a company’s credibility by its website design and navigation
+judge credibility by website design and navigation

-more likely to convert when users find what they need within 3 clicks
+more likely to convert within 3 clicks

-Annotated screenshot · 1400 × 500px · Highlight problem areas with callouts
+Annotated screenshot — 1400×500px · Highlight problem areas with callouts

 ✕ Without a Hierarchy Plan